Izardo/pands-project-2021/README.md

     * [Describing the data](#Describe)
     * [Graphical Summary - Box & Violin Plots](#Graphical)
 * [2.0 Analysing the data](#Analysis)

-### Project Introduction <a name="ProjectIntro"></a>

-This project was undertaken as part of the Programming and Scripting assessment module, which is a core module in the Higher Diploma in Data Analytics at the Galway-Mayo Institute of Technology.
-The data researched in this project is the Iris datset.
-The submission date for this project is the 30th of April, 2021.

 #### Project Objectives <a name="Objectives"></a>